Catenscia/MxOps/docs/source/user_documentation/steps.md

 ## EGLD Transfer Step

-This step is used to transer eGLD from an address to another
+This step is used to transfer eGLD from an address to another

 ```yaml
 type: EgldTransfer